mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/4. armory-concepts/d. chaining-screens.md

 end
 ```

-Perfect, now that you mastered building and chaining different kinds of screens, we can focus a bit more on different armory functionalities and components.
+Perfect, now that you mastered building and chaining different kinds of screens, we can focus a bit more on customizing the screen layout.